tmdavis2/homelab-network-docs/README.md

 # Proxmox VE Homelab Cluster

 Welcome to my homelab documentation!
 This repository tracks the architecture, network layout, storage configurations, and hosted services running across my 5-node Proxmox VE cluster.
+I am using this lab in order to host helpful services, as well as learn networking fundamentals.

 ---